Detained Tanzanian journalist freed after pleading guilty to financial crimes

 ($1 = 2,305.0000 Tanzanian shillings)

-(Reporting by Nuzulack Dausen Writing by George Obulutsa Editing by Maggie Fick)
+(Reporting by Nuzulack Dausen Writing by George Obulutsa Editing by Maggie Fick and Andrew Cawthorne)

 ((george.obulutsa@thomsonreuters.com; Tel: +254 20 499 1234; Reuters Messaging: george.obulutsa.thomsonreuters.com@reuters.net))